 I’ve been buying modern forms of light bulbs for almost 15 years now.
-So when someone asks me, “Are LED light bulbs worth it?”
+So when someone asks me, “Are LED light bulbs worth it?” or “Do LED lights really save you money?”
 I can answer the question.
 I was more accepting of CFL bulbs than most, but I had some reservations about them.
-On the other hand, I really like LEDs.
+On the other hand, I really like LED bulbs.

 LED light bulbs have saved me a lot of money over the years, and they have quite a few advantages besides the money they save you every month on your electric bill.
 I thought LED light bulbs were worth it five years ago, and I really think so now.

 Advantages of LED light bulbs